yeshua453/website/docs/controls/audio.md

 Setting balance is supported on Windows and Linux only.
 :::

+### `playback_rate`

+Sets the playback rate. iOS and macOS have limits between 0.5 and 2x Android SDK version should be 23 or higher.

 ### `release_mode`

 Sets the release mode.
 The following values are supported: